 Each level of Summon Nature's Ally is addressed below.
-The tables serve as a reference for the available summon options, a compilation of links to the creatures' stat blocks, and a quick reference for the creature's type, which is omitted form the original tables listed on the official SRD.
+The tables serve as a reference for the available summon options, a compilation of links to the creatures' stat blocks, and a quick reference for the creature's type and subtypes.

 Summon Nature's Ally I